Definition of equity

 Definition of equity-seeking communities

-For the purposes of this document, we use the term “equity-seeking communities” to include groups which are marginalized by societal structures.
-Equity-seeking communities often experience social and financial disadvantages as a result of systems of oppression.
+For the purposes of this document, we use the term “equity-deserving communities” to include groups which are marginalized by societal structures.
+Equity-deserving communities often experience social and financial disadvantages as a result of systems of oppression.
 Oppression takes many forms including but not limited to racism, sexism, and ableism.
-Therefore, examples of equity-seeking communities include: Indigenous people; ethnic or linguistic minorities; sexual and gender minorities; and people with mental illness or physical or intellectual disabilities.
+Therefore, examples of equity-deserving communities include: Indigenous people; ethnic or linguistic minorities; sexual and gender minorities; and people with mental illness or physical or intellectual disabilities.
 This list is not exhaustive and is always evolving.
 People who belong to multiple equity-seeking communities often experience overlapping and interdependent systems of discrimination or disadvantage.